erlenkh/hh-MGS/Readme.md

 In order to generate structured music, the system utilizes different hierarchical structures to represent different musical aspects:

 * Metric representation.
-Expresses how the music behaves in time domain, much like sheet notation.
+Expresses how the music behaves in the time domain, much like sheet notation.
     - Consists of a sequence of Bars, which contain either 3 or 4 Beats, which are then divided into 4 quarter beats.

 * Abstract, hierarchically grouped representation: